Physics Lab for the summer school starts next week.

 - Measure distance dependence of electromagnetic forces between two magnets.

-- Built a electromagnet
+- Built and characterize a electromagnet

 - Characterize ferromagnetic materials